 You can submit any part of the claim not covered under the first plan to the other spouse's plan along with the explanation of benefits statement.

 A retiree plan will always pay after any group plan that covers you as an employee.

-- Ensure that you have added your spouse's plan information to your record in GroupNet.
-You can then submit your claim to both plans at the same time by showing the ID cards at any service provider who offers Pay Direct, such as the pharmacy, paramedical services, and optometrist/optical offices.
+- Submit your claim to both plans at the same time by showing the ID cards at any service provider who offers Pay Direct, such as the pharmacy, paramedical services, and optometrist/optical offices.